Sunday Course Information:

 - Wrap-up in a Mylar Blanket to stay warm – or collect as a memorable keepsake

 - Refuel at the Arby’s Finish Line Food Tent featuring Arby’s sandwiches and a variety of other refreshments and snacks including apples, oranges, bananas, muffins, cookies, cheese and a various refreshing drinks.

 - After the race, reunite with your family and friends in the Family Reunion Area.

-- Enjoy the FREE post-race massage tent, located at the south end of the Riverside Park Pavilion
+- Enjoy the FREE post-race massage tent and the ThedaCare Orthopedic Care Recovery Zone, located at the south end of the Riverside Park Pavilion.

 - Course Corner #1: Marathon Miles 1-4